Medicare Skilled Nursing Facility Prospective Payment System

 The Part A SNF benefit covers up to 100 days of post-acute care.
 To qualify for admission to the SNF under the Part A benefit, the patient must have had a prior stay of at least three days in an acute care hospital.
 The services provided in the SNF must relate directly to the prior hospitalization or must be necessary to treat a condition that arose after admission to the SNF.

-Additional coverage criteria include:
+Additional coverage criteria include the following:

 • The patient must be transferred to the SNF within 30 days of discharge from the three-day stay.